 Hyperlinks will someday replace the more cumbersome in-text citations, but they won’t replace the bibliography.
 It is still useful to include a reference list at the end of a research paper if there are more than a couple sources.
 That helps the reader see at a glance what ‘shoulders of giants’ you are standing on.
 This is particularly important for academic writing and/or research.

 You should use hyperlinks in all of your electronic writing.
-It will make your emails more persuasive and your journals more useful.
+It will make your emails more persuasive and your essays more useful.
 If you don’t know how to create a hyperlink yet, figure it out now and make it a habit.
 It is really easy.
 It will immediately boost your ability to communicate your ideas.

 And using hyperlinks is just the first baby step towards moving academic (especially quantitative science) writing into the 21st century.
-The scientific paper is obsolete and academic publishing is headed towards a revolution too due to changing economics.
+The scientific paper is obsolete and academic publishing is headed towards a revolution due to changing economics.
 For example, Sci-Hub provides a free alternative to outrageously overpriced journal articles which is by itself revolutionizing academic publishing.